 From the cave paintings of El Castillo, to the streets of Ephesus, to derelict industrial sites, humans have embellished their temples and homes with depictions of their surroundings and their imaginations, sometimes in combination.

 Painters, sculptors, and artisans in general, for millennia relied on royal and religious benefactors.
-A good argument may be made that photography as modern folk art was the catalyst, if not the fuel, for modern art–ascendant when it celebrates beauty and examines life, at its nadir when in thrall to celebrity and the market.
+A good argument may be made that photography as modern folk art was the catalyst, if not the fuel, for modern art – ascendant when it celebrates beauty and examines life, at its nadir when hitched to celebrity and the market.

 The impartial lens